capstone-fall2021/lung_nodule_segmentation/README.md

 For setting up access for gsutil, use ‘gsutil config’ on the shell of the docker container or launch a terminal in jupyter lab.
 You will be asked to authenticate and then supply the token from the authentication.

+##### Multi-GPU training

 When using multi-GPU training, ensure that you have set the shared docker memory to a higher value such as 256m.
 Moreover, the code you should use to train using multi-GPU should use the distributed strategy.

-For training in pytorch using DataParallel when using a docker container set the --ipc=host argument so that you have enough shared memory
+For training in pytorch using DataParallel when using a docker container set the `--ipc=host` argument so that you have enough shared memory

 #### Downloading data from IDC